nathanatgit/Shalielie/README.md

 **Keep your originals.**

-Shalielie is my reply (a Chinese word pronouciation) to those Apple shareholder in spirit.
+Shalielie is my reply (a Chinese phrase pronouciation) to those Apple shareholder in spirit.

 e.g.

-- Apple doesn't extend Photographic Style palette to older iPhone because Apple want to provider a better and consistent user experience.
+\- "Apple doesn't extend Photographic Style palette to older models because Apple want to provider a better and consistent user experience."

-- Shalielie.
+\- "Shalielie 🙄."

 ## Use it in a browser